 Definition: a fraudulent imitation of lesser quality intended to deceive the end purchaser.

-“If you sell counterfeit goods, we may immediately suspend or terminate your selling privileges and destroy your inventory in our fulfillment centers without reimbursement.”
+“If you sell or supply inauthentic products, we may immediately suspend or terminate your Amazon selling account (and any related accounts) and dispose of any inauthentic products in our fulfillment centers at your expense.”

 Goal: remove the counterfeit listing or seller from Amazon, permanently if possible.

 Definition: Any seller who is using your photographs or copy directly from your listing or website.

 “If you find a photo on someone else’s website, you should not upload that photo to a product detail page without the other person’s permission”